AllyT-MS/south-coast-summit-sci/README.md

 ## Challenge 4 - Microsoft 365 Defender

 **Scenario goal:**
 Earlier, the CIO notified the CISO and team that they are currently working with vendors who will be helping evaluate the security team’s readiness to protect the company’s assets.
-Your team has already deployed a lab in Microsoft Defender for Endpoint to evaluate the product.
+Your team needs to deploy a lab in Microsoft Defender for Endpoint to evaluate the product.
 The team now needs to become familiar with its capabilities and run simulations to see Microsoft Defender for Endpoint’s prevention, detection, and remediation features in action.

 The team must run an attack delivered by SafeBreach that simulates techniques such as malware infection, data collection and modification of registry keys.
 This simulated attack should be run against one of the deployed evaluation lab virtual machines.